cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==

+= 2.10.2 =
+* Added the ability to mark Accordion tabs as default open
+* Fixed an issue where a background image would get repeated if you had nested Container blocks.
+* Fixed an issue where a background image would get repeated if you had nested Banner blocks.
+* Enable anchor on the Spacer block.

 = 2.10.1 =
 * Fix an issue that prevented JavaScript assets from being minified.